TobikoData/sqlmesh/docs/quickstart/cli.md

 The production table does not have `new_column` because the changes to `dev` have not yet been applied to `prod`.

+## 5. Update the prod environment

-### 4.2 Apply updates to prod
+### 5.1 Apply updates to prod
-Now that we've tested the changes in dev, it's time to move them to prod.
-Run `sqlmesh plan` to plan and apply your changes to the prod environment.
+Now that we've tested the changes in dev, it's time to move them to production.
+Run `sqlmesh plan` to plan and apply your changes to the `prod` environment.

 Enter `y` and press `Enter` at the `Apply - Virtual Update [y/n]:` prompt to apply the plan and execute the backfill: